Items tagged “mandible”

-Adenomatoid odontogenic tumours are rare and differ from most other dentition related lesions in that they more frequently occur in the maxilla.
+Adenomatoid odontogenic tumors are rare and differ from most other dentition related lesions in that they more frequently occur in the maxilla.
 Epidemiology They are also seen more frequently in females, most frequently in the second decade of life.
-Radiographic features They present as an ...
+Radiographic features They present as an e...

 Ameloblastic fibromas appear as unilocular lucent mandibular lesions, most frequently in the posterior mandible, and are usually associated with impacted teeth, centred on the unerupted crown.
 They, therefore, appear very similar to unilocular ameloblastomas.
 They are composed of enamel and embr...

-Calcifying epithelial odontogenic tumour, also known as a Pindborg tumour, is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla.
+Calcifying epithelial odontogenic tumor, also known as a Pindborg tumor, is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla.
 Epidemiology Usually they are seen in the 4th to 6th decades.
-They are rare tumours.
-Pathology As...
+They are rare tumors.
+Pathology Assoc...

-Cementoblastoma is one of many mandibular lesions is a rare tumour of the cementum, with only approximately 100 cases reported.
+Cementoblastoma is one of many mandibular lesions is a rare tumor of the cementum, with only approximately 100 cases reported.
 Key to diagnosis both radiologically and histologically is attachment to the tooth root.
-Terminology Cementoblastomas have been previously described in the literatur...
+Terminology Cementoblastomas have been previously described in the literature...

 Central giant cell lesions (granuloma)